This data snapshot contains a correction.

 Child Development Permit

-While the Child Development Teacher-level Permit is only legally required of teachers in certain state-funded programs, it is widely held by educators, totaling more than 60,000 permit holders throughout the state.
+While the Child Development Teacher-level Permit is only legally required of teachers in certain state-funded programs, it is widely held by educators, totaling close to 60,000 permit holders throughout the state.

 Among the 73% of center directors and 56% of center-based teachers with at least a bachelor’s degree, most also hold a Child Development Permit at the teacher level or higher.
 Among FCC providers and center-based teaching assistants with at least a bachelor’s degree (30% and 25%, respectively), more than one third hold a Child Development Permit at the teacher level or higher.